schm00g/coin-viewer/README.md

 * SPA (faster loading times, caching capabilities, only relevant code is updated, responsive for better UX)
 * Node.js hosting

 For state management Vuex (flux pattern) is used.
-Vuex is probably more justified in a larger application.
-It allows for actions and mutations on our program state.
-For smaller application props and events will suffice.
+Vuex is typically suited to a much larger application For smaller application props and events will suffice.
 Nuxt.js has Vuex baked in.
 State management patterns mean that there is a single source of truth - keeping mutations predictable.

 For the UI components the lightweight, open-source, well supported, and documented Buefy (built on top of Bulma) was used.